FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 • Origin: Mediterranean region

-Parsley is a leafy herb that has been used in cooking and medicine for thousands of years.
+This leafy herb that has been used in cooking and medicine for thousands of years.
 Although not native to Australia, it grows well here in most regions.
-Parsley is a biennial plant, meaning it produces leaves in the first year and flowers in the second.
+It is a biennial plant, meaning it produces leaves in the first year and flowers in the second.
 Most gardeners harvest it in the first year before flowering begins.

 Types of Parsley